Avizc/avizc.github.io/_posts/2018-05-17-aboard-the-gi-train.md

 * Wheaton is going to work on accessing us by linking to *libgirepository*.
   * *libgirepository* is a dynamic library that "can read Typelibs and present them in libffi-based ways" per the ASCII art architecture overview.
 * *libgirepository* links to *libffi*.
-  * [*libffi*](https://en.wikipedia.org/wiki/Libffi) is a dynamic library and interface for C that calls natively compiled functions at run time instead of at the compile time.
+  * [*libffi*](https://en.wikipedia.org/wiki/Libffi) is a dynamic library and interface for C that calls natively compiled functions at runtime instead of at the compile time.
 * *libgirepository* will be loading Typelib at runtime that'll get the information for *libfii*
 * *libffi* from there will find, load, and call things (e.g. the function to close the doors) at runtime